TeamStacks/hw4/README.md

 - jquery-1.11.2.js - We used this for jQuery
 - Chart.js
 - d3.js - for dynamically serving data
-- TrackJS - for keeping track of our
+- tracker.js - for keeping track of our errors

 ## JavaScript Files We Made